HariKrishna-9885699666/kanban-board-react-vite-ts-redux-bootstrap/README.md

 ## Live Demo

-You can check out the live demo of the application here: [Expense Tracker Demo](https://expense-tracker-vite-react-ts-redux.netlify.app/)
+You can check out the live demo of the application here: [Kanban Board Demo](https://kanban-board-react-vite-ts-redux-bs.netlify.app/)

 ## Features